kazvee/follow-check/README.md

 ## Installation

-- Fork this repository to your own Github account
+- Fork this repository to your own GitHub account
 - Clone your fork onto your local device
 - Install all dependencies with `npm i` (or `npm install`)
 - Create a new `.env` file with your GitHub username (check `.env.example` file for guidance)